The Christmas Truce

 Justin tiptoed to the closet, opened the door, and sighed.
 There was nothing in there but old books and magazines.
 Feeling defeated, he began to turn around to head back downstairs when he saw a box on the top shelf of the closet.
 It wasn’t a big box, but it was certainly large enough to hold a few sweet Christmas gifts.

 Standing on his tiptoes, Justin pulled at the box.
 He suddenly lost his grip.
 The box slipped off the shelf and fell to the ground, emptying its contents on the way down.
 Justin held his breath and waited to see if anyone had heard the ruckus.
 When no one came running, he took a look at the stuff that had spilled to the floor.
-It was memorabilia from World War I — newspaper clippings, postcards, letters, and photographs, all yellowed with age and musty smelling.
+It was memorabilia from the Great War — newspaper clippings, postcards, letters, and photographs, all yellowed with age and musty smelling.

 One by one, he put the articles back in the box, reading the odd clipping and looking at photographs as he went along.
 Written on the back of one photograph was his great-grandfather’s name: George S. Wilson.
 Justin flipped the photo over and was surprised to see a young soldier who looked a little like his own father.
 Soon, everything had been returned to the box except for one letter.
 On the envelope were rough drawings of Christmas trees.
 Curious, Justin opened the letter and began to read...